Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 Unsupported Windows Versions

-Deskman still works on Windows XP.
+Deskman still works on Windows XP, mostly.
 But there may be issues and it's no longer a supported platform.
 Windows Server and Windows Vista are not supported platforms, either.

 To install Deskman, execute